RobTillaart/PCF8574/README.md

 So you can connect up to 16 PCF8574 on one I2C bus, giving access to 16 x 8 = 128 IO lines.
 To maximize IO lines combine 8 x PCF8575 + 8 x PCF8574A giving
 128 + 64 = 192 IO lines.
 Be sure to have a well dimensioned power supply.

 The library allows to read and write both single pins or 8 pins at once.
-Furthermore some additional functions are implemented that are playful but useful.
+Furthermore some additional functions are implemented that are playful and useful.

+## I2C Clock

+TODO

+However when performance is needed you can try to overclock the chip.

 ## Interface